Hotline: +49 911 / 2336-0

 The Legend of Elisenlebkuchen

 Have you ever wondered how Elisenlebkuchen got their name?
 According to legend, they were named after Elisabeth, the daughter of a Nuremberg gingerbread baker.
-The story says that the gingerbread baker loved his daughter very much, especially because his wife had already died from disease.
+The gingerbread baker loved his daughter and cherished her all the more since he lost his wife to illness, or so the story goes.
 One day his beloved daughter also grew ill.

 No doctor could help her and the baker was deeply distressed.
 In his despair he thought of a special cure.
 As a gingerbread baker he knew how valuable oriental spices were, so he baked a specially-spiced lebkuchen just for his Elisabeth.
 He used no flour, only the finest ingredients.
 And Elisabeth gained strength and grew healthy.
 Since then, the finest gingerbread bears her name.

-Where ever the name comes from or whether or not the story is true, Elisenlebkuchen are a treat.
-Today, Elisenlebkuchen can contain no more than 10% flour.
-They are baked with cinnamon, vanilla, cloves, coriander, allspice, nutmeg, ginger and cardamom for the typical lebkuchen aroma.
+Wherever the name comes from or whether or not the story is true, Elisenlebkuchen are a treat.
+Today, Elisenlebkuchen can contain no more than 10 percent flour, which gives it a longer-lasting structure.
+Gluten-free versions like the original recipe are also available.

 Share it via